Overview

 These fields are then passed as parameters for

-, which is then passed as the parameter forCookbookAddCommand
+Recipe, which is then passed as the parameter forCookbookAddCommandand returned toLogicManager. -

-is thrown, stating that the user is attempting to add a duplicate recipe:if (model.hasCookbookRecipe(toAdd)) { throw new CommandException(MESSAGE_DUPLICATE_RECIPE); }
+CommandExceptionis thrown, stating that the user is attempting to add a duplicate recipe:if (model.hasCookbookRecipe(toAdd)) { throw new CommandException(MESSAGE_DUPLICATE_RECIPE); } -

 If